yeonsookKwak/yeonsookKwak.github.io/_projects/1_sleep_state_detection.md

 category: methodology & application
 ---

 This is a master thesis, in the Department of Datascience and Business, Swiss Institute of Artificial Intelligence.
+(I won the best paper award that year.)

 <!-- ![process diagram](assets/img/model_process_diagram.png) -->
 <!-- ![process diagram]({{ "/assets/img/model_process_diagram.png" | relative_url }})